David B. Steinman: Robinson & Steinman

 In May 1920, Holton D. Robinson (b.
 1863, Massena, NY, d.
 1945, engineer of the Williamsburg Bridge) contacted Steinman and requested that they join forces to create a design for the Florianópolis Bridge (or Hercilio Luz Bridge, 1926) in Florianópolis, Brazil.
 After getting advice from Charles Fowler, Steinman agreed and they formed the firm of Robinson & Steinman in 1921, a partnership that lasted until the 1940s.
 They did not win the contract immediately but continued to collaborate on it and other projects.
 The early 1920s were considered a tough time for bridge construction, so Steinman tried to design his bridges to be economically pleasing rather than artistic, without sacrificing the structural integrity of the bridge.
 For example, Robinson and Steinman changed the original plans for the Florianopolis bridge, using eyebar chains as the upper chord of the stiffening truss instead of the conventional wire-cable.
 The new design produced a very stiff bridge with much less material than the original plan.
 Other bridge engineers would also have to take this new economical design into account when competing with Steinman.
 Steinman was well regarded in the profession and had a reputation for good presentations and for being politically astute.

+When the question came up of who would consult on what bridge it usually came down to who had a better reputation or the most correct politics at the time.
+Steinman was a top politician of his profession and was much more naïve with local New York politicians than his counterparts.
+This partnership helped Steinman survive for a little while but it was only the start of the Great Depression.
+Steinman was offered a job as an assistant engineer on the Rondout Bridge for $200 a month, and accepted it.
+But the bridge was not being paid for and he lost his job after two months.
+Steinman then contacted some chief engineers that he had known from the past and got a job as an assistant engineer with New York Central Railroad.
+At this job he checked bridge designs and strengthened old ones but, the United States fell into the post-war Depression of 1921.
+All new employees at New York Central were laid off including Steinman.
+For the next four months Steinman walked the streets of New York looking for a job.
+He pounded on the door of every engineer that he knew and no one had work for him.
+Then on a suggestion from one of his acquaintances, Charles Fowler, he started his own private practice.
+After a few months of no work, business slowly picked up and in a matter of time he was working on bridges again.